pneyrinck/corecontrol/README.md

 ###### Core Control Modules

 A Core Control "module" is an object that has properties.
 A fundamental module property is the 'controls' property which describes a module's controls that can be used for realtime control.
 Each control has properties that can be sent to other modules and control property changes can be received from other modules.
 A control has fundamental 'value' properties such as 'valueFloat' and 'valueString' that can be sent in a message over a wire very fast.
 A module has a 'role' that defines its behavior when it receives messages.
 A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how module data is structured.
 JSON pointers are used to reference the data within a module.
 Every module has a "type" property that specifies the kind of module it is.
-Example types are "oci", "osc", and "midi."
-The first type, "oci" is the core type that lets you build extensible, powerful, scalable systems.
-The second two, "osc" and "midi" provide support for legacy systems using OSC and MIDI messaging.
+Example types are "cc" and "osc". "midi" mightbe a future type.
+The first type, "cc" is the core type that lets you build extensible, powerful, scalable systems.
+The second, "osc", provides support for legacy systems using OSC and MIDI messaging.

-###### OCI (Open Control Interface)
+###### CC Messages

-Core Control modules send and receive OCI messages.
-OCI is a binary message format that can be sent over a wire using any transport layer.
+Core Control modules send and receive CC messages.
+CC is a binary or text message format that can be sent over a wire using any transport layer.
 Typical transport layers are UDP, TCP, and MIDI Sysex.
-OCI is inspired by OSC (Open Sound Control) and designed to be compatible with OSC.
-In fact, an OSC message is a type of OCI message.
-OCI provides other message types that help implement scalable systems not possible with OSC.
+CC is inspired by OSC (Open Sound Control) and designed to be compatible with OSC.
+In fact, an OSC message is a type of CC message.
+CC provides other message types that help implement scalable systems not possible with OSC.

 ###### Legacy OSC And MIDI Modules

 Open Sound Control (OSC) is popular for control messaging on a network because it is simple.
 Core Control fully supports OSC messaging using OSC modules.
 MIDI is a popular protocol for messaging music performance and control  messsages.
-Core Control supports MIDI messaging using MIDI modules.
+Core Control might support MIDI messaging using MIDI modules.

 Here is a simple C++ example to send OSC messages with Core Control:
 ```